larp-analyser/LARPAn1/README.md

 The legacy `RoastbotEngine` embedded within LARPAn1 continues to honor the original prompt matrices that gave PSI-09 its infamous reputation.

 ---
-*Built with malice.
-Optimized for latency.*
+*Low-latency malice.
+There's no override.*